fix8mt/conjure_enum/README.md

 These functions return the `std::source_location` `const char*` strings for the enum type or enum value.
 The actual output is implementation dependent.
 > [!TIP]
-> When reporting an issue please include the output of these methods.
+> If you want to report an issue please include the output of these methods.

 The following is the output with GCC 13.
 ```c++